Gender and Sexuality Alliance

 Gordon has a long standing commitment to the LGBTQ+ community, represented by:

-The Joukowsky Family Library includes a rich collection of LGBTQ-positive literature and resources, with titles appropriate for every age
+- The library includes a rich collection of LGBTQ-positive literature and resources, with titles appropriate for every age